-- Our Teacher and Early Years Lead is Mrs Castledine
+- Our Reception Teacher and Early Years Lead is Mrs Castledine

-- Our Higher-Level Teaching Assistants (HLTA): Mrs Tones (Nursery) & Mrs Bousfield (Reception)
+- Our Higher-Level Teaching Assistant (HLTA): Mrs Bousfield (Reception)

-- Our Teaching Assistants: Miss Makepeace and Miss Clare
+- Our Teaching Assistants: Miss Makepeace, and Mrs Bailes

 - Our Apprentice Teaching Assistant: Miss Greaves

 Guidance on applying and the application form for September 2020 can be accessed here.

 Welcome to St. Andrew’s Foundation Stage Unit.
 We are committed to providing learning, which is engaging, inspiring and most of all enjoyable.
 We encourage children to explore, investigate, express themselves and make friends.
 Our creative and stimulating learning environment enables children to achieve their full potential and become confident, competent and independent learners.

 Please take a look at our recent Parent Questionnaire for our Foundation Stage Unit.
 Foundation Stage Parent Questionnaire responses March 2019

 Our Early Years children have had lots of fun during our ‘Let’s get creative’ session today.
 Both Nursery and Reception, children enjoyed making tiger stripe paper, playing on the balance bikes, making and tasting rhubarb crumble and playing parachute games.

 What a busy but exciting week we have had!